Born: 1767-03-15 Waxhaws Region

 Died: 1845-06-08 Davidson County, Tennessee

-Andrew Jackson was born somewhere in the Waxhaws region straddling the border of North and South Carolina on March 15, 1767.
+Andrew Jackson was born somewhere in the Waxhaws region straddling the border of North and South Carolina.
 He studied law in Salisbury, North Carolina, became a lawyer in 1787, and moved to modern-day Tennessee.
 He married Rachel Robards in 1791 but remarried her three years later because her divorce had not been finalized.
-Jackson maintained his plantation, The Hermitage, in Tennessee for the remainder of his life and died there on June 8, 1845.
+Jackson maintained his plantation, The Hermitage, in Tennessee for the remainder of his life and died there.

 Jackson's military career began during the Revolutionary War, in which he served as a courier.
 He became commander of the Tennessee Militia in 1801 and commanded the unit, with other American forces, during the War of 1812.
 Jackson's two major achievements during the war were his defeat of the Creek Indians at the Battle of Horseshoe Bend on March 27, 1814, and his victory over British regulars at the Battle of New Orleans on January 8, 1815.
 In 1818, Jackson led troops in the First Seminole War, pursuing Creeks and Seminoles into Spanish Florida and creating an international incident that eventually resulted in Spain ceding Florida to the United States, of which Jackson became military governor for most of 1821.